Martin PBM Mariner: Operational history

 The first PBM-1s entered service with Patrol Squadron Fifty-Five (VP-55) of the United States Navy on 1 September 1940.
 Prior to the entry of the United States into World War II in December 1941, PBMs were used (together with PBYs) to carry out Neutrality Patrols in the Atlantic, including operations from Iceland.
 Following Japan's attack on Pearl Harbor, PBMs were used on anti-submarine patrols, sinking their first German U-boat, U-158, on 30 June 1942.
 PBMs were responsible, wholly or in part, for sinking a total of ten U-boats during World War II.
 PBMs were also heavily used in the Pacific War, operating from bases at Saipan, Okinawa, Iwo Jima, and the South West Pacific.

+Towards the end of the conflict, the threat posed by submarines diminished substantially; in response, Mariners were redirected towards other combat operations, including night time raids against Japanese shipping, the bombing of enemy shore installations across numerous Pacific islands and on mainland Japan.
+Furthermore, by means of its defensive turrets, the type claimed the downing of several Japanese fighters.
+In early 1945, the type was deployed in quantity in support of the Invasion of Okinawa, throughout the operation, Mariners frequently performed anti-shipping strikes against enemy convoys and rescued the downed aircrews of Boeing B-29 Superfortresses and various carrier aircraft.

-The United States Coast Guard acquired 27 Martin PBM-3 aircraft during the first half of 1943.
+The United States Coast Guard acquired 27 Martin PBM-3 during the first half of 1943.
 In late 1944, the service acquired 41 PBM-5 models and more were delivered in the latter half of 1945.
-Ten were still in service in 1955, although all were gone from the active Coast Guard inventory by 1958 (when the last example was released from CGAS San Diego and returned to the U.S. Navy).
+Ten flying boats were still in service in 1955, although all were gone from the active Coast Guard inventory by 1958 (when the last example was released from CGAS San Diego and returned to the U.S. Navy).
 These flying boats became the backbone of the long-range aerial search and rescue efforts of the Coast Guard in the early post-war years until supplanted by the P5M Marlin and the HU-16 Albatross in the mid-1950s.

-PBMs continued in service with the U.S. Navy following the end of World War II, flying long patrol missions during the Korean War.
+PBMs continued in service with the US Navy following the end of World War II, flying long patrol missions during the Korean War.
 It continued in front line use until replaced by its successor, the P5M Marlin.
 The last Navy squadron equipped with the PBM, Patrol Squadron Fifty (VP-50), retired them in July 1956.

-The British Royal Air Force acquired 32 Mariners, but they were not used operationally, with some returned to the United States Navy.
+The British Royal Air Force acquired 32 Mariners, but they were not used operationally due to a preference for another flying boat, the Short Sunderland; several were subsequently transferred to the US States Navy.
 A further 12 PBM-3Rs were transferred to the Royal Australian Air Force for transporting troops and cargo.

 The Royal Netherlands Navy acquired 17 PBM-5A Mariners at the end of 1955 for service in Netherlands New Guinea.
 The PBM-5A was an amphibian with retractable landing gear.
 The engines were 2100 hp Pratt & Whitney R-2800-34.
 After a series of crashes, the Dutch withdrew their remaining aircraft from use in December 1959.